-- Develop and maintain a Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) consistent with state and federal planning requirements. - Perform regional air quality conformity analyses for carbon monoxide (CO), for which the Grants Pass area is a Maintenance Area, and particulate matter (PM10) for which an area corresponding roughly to the MRMPO boundary is a Maintenance Area. - Review specific transportation and development proposals for consistency with the RTP. - Coordinate transportation decisions among local jurisdictions, state agencies and area transit operators. - Develop an annual work program. - House and staff the regional travel demand model for the purposes of assessing, planning and coordinating regional travel demand impacts.
+- Develop and maintain a Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) consistent with state and federal planning requirements. - Perform regional air quality conformity analyses for carbon monoxide (CO), for which the Grants Pass area is a Maintenance Area, and particulate matter (PM10) for which an area corresponding roughly to the Grants Pass UGB as of 2014MRMPO boundary is thea Maintenance Area. - Review specific transportation and development proposals for consistency with the RTP - Coordinate transportation decisions among local jurisdictions, state agencies and area transit operators. - Develop an annual work program. - House and staff the regional travel demand model for the purposes of assessing, planning and coordinating regional travel demand impacts.